 Perhaps I am overreacting, but the dashboard could definitely benefit from an update.
 The plain old icons and colors may not be that important, but the user interface is also problematic.
 The icons seem scattered, and it feels like there are so many of them.
 It definitely takes some time to get familiarized with the entire working area, so be patient.

 When I opened the dashboard on my ultrawide screen, some labels tore off and displayed on the far right-hand side of the screen.
 I had to minimize the window to get everything to display correctly so that I could understand all of the reports available on the screen.

 Checking your text also requires that you know what you’re about to do.
 Instead of running all of the tools together, you will need to start each report separately.
 For example, if you check for grammar, that will take you one click of a button.
 Then, if you decide to check for the length of your sentences, you will have to click another button and lose the prior suggestions for grammar.
 This was definitely not something that I was expecting.

 There are several ways that you can use ProWritingAid.

 Online editor – run reports by uploading documents

 When you log in to the online editor, you have a chance to upload a document or start writing directly into the editor.
 Your content is right in the center, while all of the available tools hang at the top of the screen.

 The dashboard allows you to turn on and off the writing assistant that checks grammar, spelling, and style of writing in real-time.
-Some people like to have the real-time suggestions on, while others prefer clicking the button afterward.
-It’s nice to have the option that suits your style.
+Some people like to have real-time suggestions, while others prefer clicking the button afterward.
+It’s nice to have an option that suits your style.